 - improves organizational performance, broadly defined.

-In summary, we can conclude, that good management should pay attention to that the skills of individual employees are well-matched with the opportunities to apply them.
-Having such a match – ideally, at gradually higher levels – is a necessary but not sufficient condition of experiencing Flow.
+In summary, good management should pay attention to that the skills of individual employees are well-matched with the opportunities to apply them.
+Ideally, having such a match at gradually higher levels is a necessary but insufficient condition for experiencing Flow.
 A job that employs only a fraction of one’s talents and skills is unlikely to be highly satisfactory in the long run.
-In such situations, opportunities for Flow as well as engagement are absent – or fewer and less intensive – than they could otherwise be.
-An effective leader tries to find out the special interests and skills of key members of her team.
+In such situations, opportunities for Flow and engagement are absent – or fewer and less intensive – than they could otherwise be.
+An effective leader tries to discover the special interests and skills of key team members.